kitzler-walli/node-caldav/README.md

   summary: "", // The title of the event
   startDate: "", // Any timeformat handled by moment.js
   endDate: "", // Any timeformat handled by moment.js
-}
+  tzid: "" // time zone in the format of "Europe/London" }
 ```
 ### Get Events